Phu Quoc’s Coconut Tree Prison

 With Phu Quoc’s beaches and easy-going lifestyle, it’d be easy to overlook the fact that the island hasn’t always been so peaceful.
 This was a major base of operations for the American and South Vietnamese armies, who maintained a POW camp here known as the Coconut Tree Prison.

 “Coconut Tree Prison on fabulous Phu Quoc Island” sounds kind of nice, doesn’t it?
 Almost like a resort!
 But don’t be fooled.
-The most demented of tortures were inflicted on the prisoners unlikely to find themselves here.
+The most demented of tortures were inflicted on the prisoners unlucky enough to find themselves here.
 Not manicures, but fingernail-removal.
 Not lemon-juice cleanses, but straight-up starvation.
 Not tennis training, but kneecap shattering.
 Not spas, but waterboarding.
 Not massages, but chest-crushing inside wooden planks that are slowly squeezed together ohmygodisthatreallyathing?!
 God damn it, humanity!

 The Coconut Tree Prison was constructed by the French during the Indochina War, but didn’t become truly notorious until the American War, when it fell under the purview of the South Vietnamese army.
 After the end of hostilities, the prison was closed, but it re-opened in 1996 as a national landmark.